cakebatterandsprinkles/portfolio-gatsby/src/posts/18-big_o.md

 }
 ```

-In this example as the input length approaches infinity, the length of the array will be increasing directly proportionate to the length of the given array.
+In this example, as the input length approaches infinity, the length of the array will be increasing directly proportionate to the length of the given array.
 This means the big O for space complexity of this algorithm is O(n).

 #### Analyzing the Performance of Arrays and Objects